 There, you’ll find everything you need to know about visiting the Prosecco region to take a wine tour from Venice.

-It includes how to get there, where to stay, my favourite foodie spots in the Prosecco region and, most importantly, it lets you get in contact with two local drivers I have met who will help you plan your own wine tour from Venice without paying for an over-priced, under-flexible group tour.
+It includes how to get there, where to stay, my favourite foodie spots in the Prosecco region and, most importantly, it lets you get in contact with the wonderful local drivers I have met who will help you plan your own wine tour from Venice without paying for an over-priced, under-flexible group tour.

 A package wine tour from Venice versus booking it yourself